SAKTHIPRIYASATHISH/Predictive-Maintenance-System/README.md

 ## AI-Based Predictive Maintenance System for Software Systems

 ## About
-An **AI-Based Predictive Maintenance System for Software Systems** uses machine learning techniques to analyze system logs and performance metrics to predict potential failures before they occur.
-By enabling proactive maintenance, it reduces downtime, improves system reliability, and optimizes resource utilization.
+This project is an AI-powered predictive maintenance system designed to monitor software systems and predict potential failures before they occur.
+It analyzes system logs and performance metrics using machine learning techniques to reduce downtime and improve system reliability.

 ## Features